 Once you have set up your profile, the h-index will be displayed in the upper right corner.
 Besides the classic h-index, Google also reports an i10-index along with the h-index.
 The i10-index is a simple measurement that shows how many of the author's papers have 10 or more citations.

 Google Scholar also has a special author search, where you can look up the author profiles of others.
 It will, however, only show results for scholars with public profiles, as well as those of historical scientists like Albert Einstein.

 The name says it all: get more insights using Harzing's "Publish or Perish"

-Google Scholar's extensive database might list publications that most academics would not include in a h-index analysis.
+Google Scholar's extensive database might list publications that most academics would not include in an h-index analysis.
 So it might be useful to vet the papers before calculating the h-index.
-Scopus and Web of Science offer such functionality to some extent, but for the Google Scholar it's not possible to do right in your browser.
+Scopus and Web of Science offer such functionality to some extent, but for Google Scholar it's not possible to do right in your browser.
 However, there is a free desktop application called Publish or Perish, that allows you to just do that.
-It's available on Windows, and with some effort you can also run on macOS and Linux.
+It's available on Windows, and with some effort, you can also run it on macOS and Linux.

 In addition to the standard h-index, Publish or Perish, also calculates Egghe's g-index, along with normalized and annual individual h-indexes.
 You can read more about how these are calculated in the Publish or Perish manual.

 Can you trust the h-index calculated with Google Scholar?

 As illustrated in Stephen Hawking's Google Scholar h-index and also noted by others, the h-index in Google Scholar tends to be higher than in Scopus or Web of Science.
 The main reason for this discrepancy is mainly attributed to the use of different data sources.